Rebecca West: Biography

-Rebecca West was born Cicily Isabel Fairfield in 1892 in London, England, and grew up in a home full of intellectual stimulation, political debate, lively company, books and music.
+Rebecca West was born Cecily Isabel Fairfield in 1892 in London, England, and grew up in a home full of intellectual stimulation, political debate, lively company, books and music.
 Her mother, Isabella, a Scotswoman, was an accomplished pianist but did not pursue a musical career after her marriage to Charles Fairfield.
 The Anglo-Irish Charles had been a Confederate stretcher-bearer at the siege of Richmond in the US Civil War, and had returned to the UK to become a journalist of considerable reputation but financial incompetence.
-He deserted his family when Cicily was eight years old.
-He never rejoined them, and died impoverished and alone in a boarding house in Liverpool in 1906, when Cicily was 14.
-The rest of the family moved to Edinburgh, Scotland, where Cicily was educated at George Watson's Ladies College.
+He deserted his family when Cecily was eight years old.
+He never rejoined them, and died impoverished and alone in a boarding house in Liverpool in 1906, when Cecily was 14.
+The rest of the family moved to Edinburgh, Scotland, where Cecily was educated at George Watson's Ladies College.
 She had to leave school in 1907 due to a bout of tuberculosis.
 She chose not to return after recovering from the illness, later describing her schooling at Watson's as akin to a "prison".

 West had two older sisters.
 Letitia ("Lettie"), who was the best educated of the three, became one of the first fully qualified female doctors in Britain, as well as a barrister at the Inns of Court.
 Winifred ("Winnie"), the middle sister, married Norman Macleod, Principal Assistant Secretary in the Admiralty, and eventually director general of Greenwich Hospital.
 Winnie's two children, Alison and Norman, became closely involved in Rebecca's life as she got older; Alison Macleod would achieve a literary career of her own.
 West trained as an actress in London, taking the name "Rebecca West" from the rebellious young heroine in Rosmersholm by Henrik Ibsen.
 She and Lettie became involved in the women's suffrage movement, participating in street protests.
 Meanwhile, West worked as a journalist for the feminist weekly Freewoman and the Clarion, drumming up support for the suffragette cause.